chris-moreton/rivalchess-engine/README.md

 ### Example

-The Search class would normally be run as a Thread, allowing a caller to probe for the current state of the search and to request the search to stop.
+The Search class would normally be run as a thread, allowing a caller to probe for the current state of the search and to request the search to stop.

 The following example doesn't start the process as a thread, but shows the basic usage.